jyotiiiii/node-3days-dec-2021/Slides/03-evolution-of-async/slides.md

 ---

-# Morning 👋🏻

-While you get comfortable, can you:

-- Pull the latest changes from our repo
-- Think about your biggest takeaway/question from Monday

----

 By the end of this section, you should be able to:
 - Understand native asynchronous primitives.
 - Understand serial and parallel control flow with callbacks.